smartinternz02/SI-GuidedProject-4933-1627533565/README.md

-# Liver Patient Analysis Using IBM Watson
+# Liver Patient Analysis using IBM Watson
  To view this project, open the folder named as Liver_Patient_Analysis